unknown-flowers/site/content/posts/love_letters.md

 takes a person away.
 - Mono no aware Mono no aware (物の哀れ), literally
-”the pathos of things”, and also translated as än empathy toward things”, or ä sensitivity to ephemera”, is a Japanese idiom for the awareness of impermanence (無常, mujō), or transience of things, and both a transient gentle sadness at their passing as well as a longer, deeper gentle sadness about this state being the reality of life.
+”the pathos of things”, and also translated as än empathy toward things”, or a sensitivity to ephemera”, is a Japanese idiom for the awareness of impermanence (無常, mujō), or transience of things, and both a transient gentle sadness at their passing as well as a longer, deeper gentle sadness about this state being the reality of life.
-Plum Rain: east asian rainy season
+- Plum Rain: east asian rainy season
 - Laminar flow: In fluid dynamics, laminar flow is characterized by fluid particles following smooth paths in layers, with each layer moving smoothly past the adjacent